mauriciogracia/5D/README.md

 This architecture will be used, each box is and abstraction layer but it does not represent a container
 ![alt text](Architecture.png "Title")

-With this architecture you can choose the type of persistance strategy that you want :`Database` or `ElasticSearch` to achieve that
+With this architecture you can choose the type of persistance strategy that you want :`PS_DATABASE` or `PS_CACHE` or `PS_CQRS` to achieve that
 `Dependency Injection` is used combined with `Repository Pattern`.
-To control that there is `UseMemoryDB` setting in the `WebApi/appsettings.json` file can changed for that and run `./bapi`
+To control that there is `PersistanceStrategy` setting in the `WebApi/appsettings.json` file can changed for that and run `./bapi`

 This project uses docker-compose to build and launch the application, there are a few utilitary commands for that (docker engine needs to be running)
 - `./launch` used to prepare and launch all the containers at once